S3ki/Rocket-Feedback/README.md

 - JavaFX: a software platform used to build rich client applications that run on desktop, mobile, and embedded systems.
 - Scene builder: a visual layout tool for designing user interfaces (UIs) in JavaFX.
+- JUnit: a popular unit testing framework for Java applications.
+- JaCoCo: (Java Code Coverage) is a popular code coverage library for Java projects.

 ## Contributing